B2B Marketing launches AI-Powered ABM training to help marketers move beyond basic prompting

 The four modules build on each other:

-- Week 1: Strategic foundations, ICPs, account prioritisation, and the AI toolkit every marketer needs.
+- Week 1: Strategic foundations, ICPs, account prioritization, and the AI toolkit every marketer needs.

 - Week 2: Move from lazy prompting to structured prompting that produces real account intelligence.